 What the new plant will look like when build in 2026 is yet unknown.
 However, it is certain that making it the world’s most efficient WWTP cannot be achieved using today’s technologies and solutions.
 Therefore, an open call has been made to attract companies, knowledge institutions, and citizens to develop the future Marselisborg ReWater in collaboration with Aarhus Vand.
 Marselisborg ReWater will therefore serve as a ”test-bed” where development and test of new or optimised treatment processes can take place.

 In order to manage the innovation process of assessing new technologies, an innovation strategy for Marselisborg ReWater states 15 innovation challenges that have to be solved in the development of building the new facility.

 The starting point for the Marselisborg Rewater journey is a series of 1:1 meetings in Denmark where all interested parties can ask for meeting where we discuss the potential for collaboration.
 It is called “speed dating” to state that this is an opportunity to mutually look for “the right match”.

 Representatives from Danfoss, Insero and Aarhus University took the stage to discuss

 future solutions for Marselisborg Rewater during the launch of the innovation

 Speed dating meetings will take place at Aarhus Vand in Aarhus (Viby J) on the following days: April 19th, April 26th, April 27th, May 5th and May 10th.

-The meetings will be held in Danish or English based on preference and it is possible to sign up thorugh the website from Aarhus Water.
+The meetings will be held in Danish or English based on preference and it is possible to sign up through the website.